 My most recent challenge was a cancer diagnosis which tested my intuitive abilities yet again.
 When the doctor said the medical tests showed uterine cancer, I felt frozen for a moment.
 Yet I knew exactly what I needed to do.
 I watched my older female cousins die from stomach cancer; then my mother at age 56 died from colon cancer; and of course Britt at age 49 died from kidney cancer.
 I was 58 and decided my outcome must be life.

 I went deep within to connect with what spiritual actions I needed to take in addition to the physical, mental and emotional ones.
 I knew the healing process could propel me into the spiritual work I’d be pushing aside for twenty years.

 My health decisions were based on my intuition, intellect and guidance from my spirit team.
 I made a very conscious decision to share my journey with everyone in my life, going so far as to start a blog.
 My vulnerability seemed to bring me closer to the many people who sent me love, healing and prayers.
 My wellness is thanks to the love and support I received from Holly, my family, friends and community.
 In contrast to my coming out experience, this has brought me closer in heart to my tribe.

-The healing journey has brought me a new lease on life which has led me to coach, teach and speak to people about their own spiritual life through the unseen intuitive, psychic and spiritual energies.
-Using my own intuition, life experience and connection to my spirit team, I lead others to connect with their authentic self; their essence towards a more joy filled, meaningful and rewarding life.
+The healing journey has brought me a new lease on life which has led me to coach, teach and speak to people about personal empowerment.
 Life is a gift!